chennethan/chennethan.github.io/index.md

     btn_class: "btn--primary"
 ---

+Hello and welcome!
 I build hardware and software for robotic systems, with a focus on controls, embedded electronics, and optimization.
 {: .text-center}

 {% include feature_row %}